ruby-bang/kubus/README.md

 Option:
 - help    : to show usage Example
 - build   : to Build with default CLIB and CINC
-- run     : to run the game
+- clean     : to clean
+everything

 Advance:
   ```bash